Star Wars and Scotch Tape

 I am a technophile; always was and always will be.
 It doesn’t prevent me from agreeing with Gandhi’s critique of technological modernity.
 Instead, we can have fun asking such questions as: What would a charkha computer look like?
 One thought:

 Ok, I am not sure the great man will approve of typing away on a Mac, but what would a charkha computer look like?
 What problems will it solve?
-Is it impossible to imagine computing as an instrument of disobedience?
+Is it impossible to imagine computing as an instrument of civil disobedience?

 I would think not.

 Technophilia is usually caught in childhood and comes in at least two forms.
 There are those who blow up their parents’ basement after mixing the wrong chemicals and there are those who blow up galaxies after reading the wrong science fiction novel.
 James Watts is an icon of the first.
 Karl Marx of the second.